aspuru-guzik-group/Artificial-Design-of-Organic-Emitters/README.md

 5. [Experiment 5](https://drive.google.com/file/d/19MeNvzUIGAPFxg9qz8Gsgox3ggMStx0M/view?usp=sharing): Optimization of STG and OS
 6. [Experiment 6](https://drive.google.com/file/d/1CM05aY-SCCpth3pu9M5j_cZw_mtMBKfZ/view?usp=sharing): Optimization of STG and OS

+The pickle files are structured as dictionaries, where the key-value pairs are formatted as: SMILES string -> [singlet_triplet_gap, oscillator_strength, excitation_energy, xyz_file].

 For loading the data, the following code snippet can be utilized:

 ```python